“…not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come. “

-The Thessalonians were like ships in a calm harbor when suddenly violent waves come crashing on them.
+The Thessalonians were like ships in a calm harbor when, suddenly, violent waves crashed on them.
 False teaching can shake our minds as a violent wind shakes a ship tossed with great waves at sea.
-The word “shaken” can mean to render insecure, stir up, to agitate, unsettle, cause to waver.
-Some teaching can so shake us up that it undermines our sense of security, composure and happiness (Acts 2:25; Hebrews 12:27).
+The word “shaken” can mean to render insecure, stir up, agitate, unsettle, cause to waver.
+Some teaching can disquite us that it undermines our sense of security, composure, and happiness (Acts 2:25; Hebrews 12:27).

-The Thessalonians developed security in the future by 1 Thessalonians but they lost their settled conviction about the return of Christ before the Day of the Lord due to fakers who changed Paul’s teaching.
-They wavered about their position and this created a deep distress.
+The Thessalonians developed security in the future by 1 Thessalonians, but they lost their settled conviction about the return of Christ before the Day of the Lord due to fakers who changed Paul’s teaching.
+They wavered about their position, and this created deep distress.
 They needed stability in prophetic truth.

-“Troubled” means to make an outcry, be inwardly aroused.
+“Troubled” means to make an outcry and be inwardly aroused.
 The Thessalonians were disturbed inwardly and frightened about the Day of the Lord.
-Once we leave the sound teaching of God’s Word, we emotionally trouble our souls.
+We emotionally trouble our souls once we leave the sound teaching of God’s Word.

-Three separate sources introduced the false teaching that the Day of the Lord had already come: 1) spirit, 2) word and 3) letter.
-When false doctrine comes from a number of sources then there is an inclination to believe it.
+Three separate sources introduced the false teaching that the Day of the Lord had already come: 1) spirit, 2) word, and 3) letter.
+When false doctrine comes from several sources, one is inclined to believe it.
 Imposters can come from any angle.

-First, some people claimed direct disclosure from the Lord by direct prophetic utterance.
-This was a fake utterance that affirmed that the church was in the Tribulation.
+First, some people claimed direct disclosure from the Lord by a direct prophetic utterance.
+This fake utterance affirmed that the church was in the Tribulation.

 “Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1).